Refer to our community forum for help with a build.

 - How Set Intonation

-We now offer free local shipping on items R500 and over.
+We now offer free South Africa wide shipping on items R750 and over.
 We use FastWay couriers who have a guarantee delivery timeline of 2 working days to major city hubs.
+Orders less than R750 incur a R90 shipping fee.

 We currently have two types of Shipping: